Saturday 8th June 2019 is Nikon Auckland Photo Day.

-Winners announced on Friday 24th June 2016.
-See website Latest News or subscribe to our e-newsletter.
+Winners announced on Thursday 20th June 2019.
+See website Latest News or subscribe to our e-newsletter or follow us on Facebook, Twitter or Instagram.

 Every June - midnight to midnight - 24 hours, one day, one city